ibm-cloud-docs/cephaas/host_unmap.md

 5. Click **Unmap** to confirm the unmapping of the selected volume from the host.

+You can also unmap the host from a volume from **Volume details** page.
+{: tip}

 ## Unmap all volumes for a host from the CLI
 {: #unmap-all-volume-for-hosts-cli}
 {: cli}

-Use the `host-vol-deleteall` command and specify the `HOST-ID` and `INSTANCEID` to unmap all volumes that are associated with the given host id based on the instance id.
+Use the `host-vol-deleteall` command and specify the `HOST-ID` along with the endpoint url to unmap all volumes that are associated with the host.

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}